confluentinc/ksql/design-proposals/klip-30-lambda-functions.md

 ## Open questions

-**1. Would it be possible to allow aggregates within a particular invocation function?
+**1. Would it be possible to allow aggregates in lambdas within the context of a particular invocation function?
 For example,**

 - `agg_array(arr, x => sum(x))`